 Sounds obvious, yes?
-Maybe Michael Bay knew his material, maybe he didn’t, but too much reliance on technology is never a safe bet.
+But too much reliance on technology is never a safe bet.
 In order to improvise, you must know your product or presentation inside and out, forwards and backwards.
 You must know WHAT you’re saying, and you must know WHY you’re saying it.
 Learn the No-Fail Actor’s way to Memorize and Practice your presentation by clicking here.
 So practice your presentation properly.
 Read it out loud to the dog.
 Rap it to your roommate.
 Know it so well that you could ad-lib or pick it up easily at any point.

 - Fire the Editor

 As adults we learn to edit ourselves, but often our editor turns into our harshest critic.
-Likely Michael’s editor was giving him a good beating!!
 When you’re presenting, give that little editor in your head the afternoon off.
 You can re-run the tapes after the game when you can actually DO something about it, but in the mean time…

 - Stay in the Moment

 Staying focused on the present moment not only eliminates much stage fright, it also creates a heightened awareness; only by being in the moment can you be aware of subtle shifts in your prospect, both verbal and nonverbal.
-Had Michael taken a moment to connect with his interviewer or his audience, he might have been able to recover and just have a conversation.
 So stop.
 Pause.
 Take in the moment.
 You’ll be amazed at what you may have otherwise missed in your rush to get through your presentation.